dai175/heroku_start/README.md

 # heroku_start
-This is the  repository for Udacity's Full-Stack Nanodegree program.
+This is the practice repository for Udacity's Full-Stack Nanodegree program.